-Held in the fall and spring, field trips are exclusively for OMS members.
-Conducted by volunteers from within the OMS, trips are subject to weather and hunting conditions.
+OMS holds member-only field trips in the fall and spring to educate participants about macrofungi identification and ecological habitats (as opposed to specific sites).
+Conducted by volunteers from within the OMS, trips are subject to weather and fruiting conditions.
+We usually limit field trip size in order to minimize environmental impact, expedite organization, and avoid overcrowding.
 Most field trips are held on weekends, but occasional weekday trips are available.
-Field trip leaders generally arrange a meeting location, gather the group for preliminary instructions, and suggest locations for participants to hunt.
-At a pre-arranged time, participants convene with the field trip leader to identify the mushrooms they find.
+Field trip leaders generally arrange a meeting location, gather the group for preliminary instructions, and suggest locations for participants to search for mushrooms.
+At a pre-arranged time, participants convene to identify the mushrooms they find.
 Participants are responsible for their own safety during the hunt and for any mushrooms they choose to consume.

 Each year, the society hosts two mycology camps; one in the fall on the Oregon Coast, and the other in the spring in the Cascades.
-In recent years, camps have been held at locations offering comfortable indoor accommodations, group meals, and roomy facilities.
-Every effort is made to keep the costs affordable for individuals and families.
+Camps have been held at locations offering comfortable indoor summer-camp style accommodations, group meals, and roomy facilities.
+We try to keep the costs affordable for individuals and families.
 Fruiting conditions vary from year to year, but we can guarantee fun, learning opportunities and camaraderie at the fall and spring mycology camps.

-Beginners can benefit from the identification session held prior to each monthly meeting (6:30 pm).
+Beginners and experienced mushroomers alike can benefit from the identification session held prior to each monthly meeting (6:30 pm).
 Experienced members help identify mushrooms brought in by participants.

-The OMS has special interest groups and committees dedicated to subject areas including cultivation, toxicology, microscopy and cookery.
+OMS has special interest groups and committees dedicated to subject areas including cultivation, toxicology, microscopy, and cookery.
 These groups and committees hold their own meetings and activities, and are open to all OMS members.

-As with any active organization, there is a lot of work to do behind the scenes.
-Members who enjoy getting involved and welcome the challenge can find many ways to participate or apply specialized skills.
-If you have an interest or skill, there will be an opportunity to use it in OMS.
+As with any active organization, there’s a lot of work behind the scenes.
+Members who enjoy getting involved and want to deepen their understanding and appreciation of fungi (and fellow OMS members!) can find many ways to participate or apply specialized skills.
+If you have a good idea, interest or skill, there will be an opportunity to use it in OMS.